Zero paid placements. No brand can pay to rank higher on Simscanner.

 Unusually for a European market, the Dutch run just three infrastructure operators rather than four.
 KPN, the former state telecom and still the incumbent, and VodafoneZiggo, the joint venture between Vodafone and Liberty Global, are the two long-standing players.
 The third, Odido, is the headline story: it was born when T-Mobile Netherlands absorbed Tele2 in 2019, then dropped the magenta T-Mobile name entirely and rebranded as Odido in September 2023 after Deutsche Telekom sold the business to investors Warburg Pincus and Apax.
 A travel eSIM is the reseller, not the network; the Dutch carrier it rides decides real coverage, rural reach across the provinces, and 5G availability.
 Operators: Wikipedia, Telecommunications in the Netherlands and Wikipedia, Odido, retrieved 30 May 2026.

 Mapping of each travel eSIM brand to its connected Dutch carrier, with 4G or 5G support, main-city coverage, rural confidence and source confidence.
-The named carriers are sourced; per-brand network mapping is pending verification.
+The named carriers are sourced; per-brand network mapping is a modelled estimate.

 Brand Connected network 4G / 5G Main cities Rural confidence Source Confidence